Rings of Saturn: Huygens' ring hypothesis and later developments

 Four robotic spacecraft have observed Saturn's rings from the vicinity of the planet.
 Pioneer 11s closest approach to Saturn occurred in September 1979 at a distance of 20900 km.
 Pioneer 11 was responsible for the discovery of the F ring.
 Voyager 1s closest approach occurred in November 1980 at a distance of 64200 km.
 A failed photopolarimeter prevented Voyager 1 from observing Saturn's rings at the planned resolution; nevertheless, images from the spacecraft provided unprecedented detail of the ring system and revealed the existence of the G ring.
 Voyager 2s closest approach occurred in August 1981 at a distance of 41000 km.
 Voyager 2s working photopolarimeter allowed it to observe the ring system at higher resolution than Voyager 1, and to thereby discover many previously unseen ringlets.
-Cassini spacecraft entered into orbit around Saturn in July 2004.
-Cassinis images of the rings are the most detailed to-date, and are responsible for the discovery of yet more ringlets.
+The Cassini spacecraft entered into orbit around Saturn in July 2004.
+Cassinis images of the rings are the most detailed to date, and are responsible for the discovery of yet more ringlets.

 The rings are named alphabetically in the order they were discovered: A and B in 1675 by Giovanni Domenico Cassini, C in 1850 by William Cranch Bond and his son George Phillips Bond, D in 1933 by Nikolai Barabashov and Boris Semeykin, E in 1967 by Walter A. Feibelman, F in 1979 by Pioneer 11, and G in 1980 by Voyager 1.
 The main rings are, working outward from the planet, C, B and A, with the Cassini Division, the largest gap, separating Rings B and A. Several fainter rings were discovered more recently.
 The D Ring is exceedingly faint and closest to the planet.
 The narrow F Ring is just outside the A Ring.
 Beyond that are two far fainter rings named G and E. The rings show a tremendous amount of structure on all scales, some related to perturbations by Saturn's moons, but much unexplained.

-In September 2023, astronomers reported studies suggesting that the rings of Saturn may have resulted from the collision of two moons "a few hundred million years ago".